Before Shinto

 Focusing on the fundamental role played by Buddhism in shaping general ideas about and attitudes toward the Japanese gods (kami), this book presents a new revisionist history of Shinto.

-Shinto emerged as a separate tradition around the sixteenth century as part of a conscious movement away from Buddhism; within this newly emerged framework to envision the gods, different interventions, by Confucian and by Nativist authors, in particular, became possible.
-Fabio Rambelli details how in the modern period, Shinto, now definitely separate and distinct from Buddhism, has turned into a central element of Japanese nationalism first and cultural identity later.
+Shinto emerged as a separate tradition around the sixteenth century as part of a conscious movement away from Buddhism; within this newly formed framework to envision the gods, different interventions by Confucian and by Nativist authors in particular, became possible.
+Fabio Rambelli highlights the multiform and shifting nature of discourses on the kami and the continuous process of re-invention of Shinto.

-Fabio Rambelli is Distinguished Professor of Japanese religions and holder of the International Shinto Foundation chair in Shinto Studies in the departments of Religious Studies and East Asian Languages and Cultural Studies at the University of California, Santa Barbara, USA.
+Fabio Rambelli is Distinguished Professor of Japanese religions in the Departments of Religious Studies and East Asian Languages and Cultural Studies, where he holds the International Shinto Foundation chair in Shinto Studies, at the University of California, Santa Barbara, USA.

 More from this author